-God, who seest that we stand not by any strength of our own: mercifully grant, that at the response of the seed Martin thy confessor and bishop, we may be defended against all adversities.
+God, who seest that we stand not by any strength of our own: mercifully grant, that at the intercession of blessed Martin thy confessor and bishop, we may be defended against all adversities.
+Through our Lord.

-Through Jesus Christ.

 Let a Memorial be made of Saint Menna, Martyr, wtih this Prayer.

-Rant, we beseech thee, almighty God, that we who celebrate the birthday of blessed Menna thy martyr, may be strengthened by his intercession in the love of thy name.
+Rant, we beseech thee, almighty God, that we who celebrate the birthday of blessed Menna thy martyr, strengthened may be by his intercession in the love of thy name.
 Through Christ.

-Then let a Procession go forth to the Altar of Saint Martin, if one be had, singing the R. of course Martin is welcomed. ix. of Matins {1796}. and having censed the Altar and Image of the same, let the Priest say R. Pray for us.
-R. That we. {1798}. with this Prayer.
+Then let a Procession go forth to the Altar of Saint Martin, if one be had, singing the R. of course Martin is welcomed. [ix. of Matins] 147 {1768}. and having censed the Altar and Image of the same, let the Priest say N. Pray for us.
+R. That we.
+146. with this Prayer.

-God, Author of goodness and Dispenser of good things, favourably grant : that we who venerate the solemnity of Blessed

-Martin thy Confessor and Bishop may by his protection and petition receive the propitiation of thy majesty.
+God, Author of goodness and Dispenser of good things, favourably grant : that we who venerate the solemnity of Blessed Martin thy Confessor and Bishop may by his protection and petition receive the propitiation of thy majesty.